lucasfagiolli/lucasfagiolli/README.md

 - 👋 Hi, I’m @lucasfagiolli
 - 👀 I’m interested in ...in showing my solo projects and projects done in courses (with mentorships).
 - 🌱 I’m currently learning ...
-I'm studying at home, on my own, I try to specialize in front-end
+Programação
 - 💞️ I’m looking to collaborate on ...frond-end e python
 - 📫